-Chinese New Year (Nónglì Xinnián), also known as the Lunar New Year is the most important of the traditional Chinese holidays.
-It is celebrated on the first day of the first month of the Chinese calendar, i.e. the day of the second new moon after the day on which the winter solstice occurs, unless there is an intercalary eleventh or twelfth month in the lead-up to the New Year—in such a case, the New Year falls on the day of the third new moon after the solstice (the next time this occurs is in 2033).
-The Chinese New Year period also known as Spring Festival unofficially starts on on 23rd day or 24th day of the 12th month of the lunar calendar and ends with the Lantern Festival, on the fifteenth day of the First month of the New Year (which is a full moon).
+Chinese New Year - History & DatesThe Chinese New Year (農曆新年, Nónglì Xīnnían), also known as the Lunar New Year is the most important of the traditional Chinese holidays.
+It is celebrated on the first day of the first month of the Chinese Lunar Calendar (the first day of the second new moon after the day on which the winter solstice occurs, unless there is an intercalary eleventh or twelfth month in the lead-up to the New Year—in such a case, the New Year falls on the day of the third new moon after the solstice).
+The Chinese New Year holiday also known as Spring Festival starts on the 23rd or 24th day of the 12th month of the lunar calendar and ends with the Lantern Festival which occurs on the fifteenth day of the first month of the Lunar New Year (which is a full moon).

-Besides historical records, there are also many stories and legends worth mentioning.
-The first and most enjoyable is the story of Nian (Year "Nian" as in New Year –"Xin Nian").
-There was a monstor in ancient times with a body of a bull and the head of lion.
+Chinese New Year - The legend of NianBesides historical records, there are also many stories and legends worth mentioning.
+The first and most well known is the legend of Nian (Year "Nian" as in New Year –"Xin Nian"): There was a monster in ancient times with a body of a bull and the head of lion.
 It was a ferocious animal that lived in the mountains and hunted for a living.
-Towards the end of winter when there was nothing to eat it would visit the villages and attack and eat whatever it could.
-The villagers would live in terror over the winter.
+Towards the end of winter when there was nothing to eat Nian would visit the villages and attack and eat whatever it could causing the villagers to live in terror.
 Over time the villagers realized that the ferocious Nian was afraid of three things: the color scarlet, fire, and noise.

 Eventually, the villagers came together and agreed that when it was time for Nian's annual visit towards the end of winter they would start a fire in front of every door, hang a scarlet painted board in front of every house, and not go to sleep but rather make noise.